 The irrigation cost impacts result from the possible reduced water supply to farms within the Mokolo River catchment affected by the implementation of the water transfer system.
-The construction phase will not impact on the water supply to the irrigation farmers downstream of the Mokolo Dam if, however, during the operational phase the augmentation out of the Crocodile River (West) is not in place, the farmers could lose water to the supply to Medupi.
+The construction phase will not impact on the water supply to the irrigation farmers downstream of the Mokolo Dam if, however, during the operational phase the augmentation out of the Crocodile River (West) is not in place, the farmer's water may be curtailed to supply Medupi.
 It could either be permanent or for a year or two.